abhishek-g-suresh/docs-csm/install/common-pre-install/install_csm_services-cpi.md

    >
    > * This command may take up to 90 minutes to complete.
    > * If any errors are encountered, then potential fixes should be displayed where the error occurred.
-   > * Output is redirected to `/usr/share/doc/csm/install/scripts/csm_services/yapl.log` .
-To show the output in the terminal, append
-   >   the `--console-output execute` argument to the `yapl` command.
+   > * Output is redirected to `/usr/share/doc/csm/install/scripts/csm_services/yapl.log`.
+To show the output in the terminal, append the `--console-output execute` argument to the `yapl` command.
    > * The `yapl` command can safely be rerun.
 By default, it will skip any steps which were previously completed successfully.
-To force it to
-   >   rerun all steps regardless of what was previously completed, append the `--no-cache` argument to the `yapl` command.
+To force it to re-run all steps regardless of what was previously completed, append the `--no-cache` argument to the `yapl` command.

    > **`NOTE:`**
-   > Incase there are errors related to cgroups , then --privileged can be added to podman run statements in `initialize_bootstrap_registry.yaml` file.
+   > Incase there are errors related to cgroups , then `--privileged` can be added to podman run statements in `initialize_bootstrap_registry.yaml` file.

 ## 2. Create base BSS global boot parameters